-Global emissions are rising and governments are failing
+Global CO2 emissions are still rising

-Governments are failingThe global total has continued to rise despite the the signing of international agreements: the Kyoto Protocol of 1997 and the Paris Agreement of 2015.
+Governments are failingThe global total has continued to rise despite the the signing of international agreements, including

-|||BP Statistical Review of World Energy (June 2018) https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html
+|||BP Statistical Review of World Energy (2022) https://www.bp.com/content/dam/bp/business-sites/en/global/corporate/pdfs/energy-economics/statistical-review/bp-stats-review-2022-full-report.pdf|

 First published: Mar 2019